 This adds major convenience—you don't even need to think about system overflow!
 While there are plenty of ecological overflow solutions you can pursue when you have time, rest assured that you will not be creating any new drainage problems when you install a BlueBarrel Rainwater Catchment System™.

 How does the downspout diverter capture enough water with the hole in the middle?

 First, it's important to understand how water flows through a downspout to begin with.
-Many people imagine stormwater coursing through the gutters and free-falling down the downspouts, but that's not how it happens.
-Surface tension actually causes water to hug the interior walls of the downspout as it exits.
+Many people imagine stormwater coursing through the gutters, and then free-falling inside the downspout.
+But that's not how it happens.
+Surface tension causes water to hug the interior walls of the downspout as it exits.

 (Have you ever tried to pour water from one container to another, only for it to run down your arm and drip from your elbow?
 That's the same effect.
 The water hugs the surface, whether it's your arm, or a downspout!).